NATIONAL OLYMPIC COMMITTEE

 ABOUT ME

 I am an Olympic Games and Sport historian by training.
 My biography can be read here.
-Briefly: I am a health and physical education teacher with a BS, MAT and Ph.D/abd.
+Briefly: I am a health and physical education teacher by training with a BS, MAT and Ph.D/abd.
 I have not completed my doctoral dissertation, so I am not yet "Doctor."
 The "abd" above stands for "all but dissertation."
 My background includes a wide variety of fields including art and architecture, history, photography, psychology, business, and others.
+I am a retired athlete (wrestling) and wrestled in college (Penn State) and tried out for four US Olympic teams (1972-1984).
+I have also been a coach and referree.
+I originally hosted these pages on my book business web site as an educational service to the public.
+I am the founder of the IISOH and transferred these pages to the IISOH in January 2016 to be permanently part of the Institute's educational mission.
+Over time the IISOH staff will be responsible for the revisions and corrections and their names will be added as contributors.

 It is important to me -- and to you -- that I remain neutral in preparing information for worldwide use.
 Many factors can cause a bias in the preparation of material.
 Knowing this can help you to be a better researcher and help you avoid such bias.

 Keep in mind that I am American -- so I bring a certain bias from my own nationality.
-We -- as a nation -- are less formal than many European and Asian cultures.
+We Americans -- as a nation -- are less formal than many European and Asian cultures.
 We are perceived as "child-like" or "immature" by some observers.
 Americans tend to have a "silly smile" much of the time, and are usually very friendly, informal and outgoing.
 Compare this to the reserved British personality, the pursed Prussian lip or the formality of Oriental society.
 Americans are aggresive -- they/we -- like to fight.
 The entire world watches -- and usually enjoys -- American television and film, much of which is action-oriented and violent.
 But Americans are generally conservative -- there are very few nude beaches like the ones on the French Riviera.
-In a nation of 300 million people, there cannot be more than a dozen adults who have had the courage to talk to their children about sex.
-We are also a nation of spectators with a growing obesity problem.
+In a nation of over 300 million people, there cannot be more than a dozen adults who have had the courage to talk to their children about sex.
+You will never find a naked lady on the cover of an American magazine, but if you shop in Germany or France there are dozens of naked images on popular magazines.
+Americans are a nation of spectators with a growing obesity problem.
 Our professional sports of baseball, football, basketball and hockey dominate the sports pages which are filled-in with college football, basketball and some local school news.
 But you will rarely read about soccer -- the most popular sport in the rest of the world.

-Throughout my career I have been a physical education teacher, freestyle wrestler, coach, referee, graphics artist, photographer, researcher, writer, consultant, and publisher.
+Throughout my career I have been a physical education teacher, freestyle wrestler, coach, referee, graphic artist, photographer, researcher, writer, consultant, and publisher.
 I speak more than one language and have lived in Pennsylvania, Missouri, Florida and West Berlin, Germany.
+Beginning in 2016 I will be living in both the USA and central Europe, dividing my time between Vienna and Prague.
 In preparing these pages for your research use -- I have tried to be neutral (I call it being "more Swiss than the Swiss").
 I gather information from the best possible sources to be used on these pages.
-Rarely will a personal web page make it here -- I prefer first hand sources such as Olympic committee, government and scholarly sites.
+Rarely will a personal web page make it here -- I prefer first hand sources such as Olympic committee, government, university and other scholarly sites.
 I examine all sources and links myself and only include those that I consider to be excellent.
 This is my opinion -- you might disagree.
-If you do disagree -- then you owe me a tin of chocolate cookies.
+Permission to disagree with me is granted -- however there is a penalty - you will then owe me a tin of chocolate cookies.

-If you wish to contact me -- send an email to this address:
+If you wish to contact me or the staff at the IISOH -- please send an email to this address:

 email: Olympicbks@aol.com

-My advice -- Be cautious when you surf the world wide web -- there is a lot of garbage out there.
+My advice -- Be cautious when you surf the world wide web in search of information -- there is a lot of garbage out there!

 Page 2 - NOC Directory - Alphabetical List in English, with abreviations.